I. General Policy

 VI.
 Responsible Official and Key Offices to Contact Regarding the Policy and its Implementation

-A. Responsible Official: Vice President for Administration
+A. Responsible Official: Vice President for Finance and Administration

 B. Other Key Offices: Human Resources